Key takeaways

 - Utility bills

 Most debt settlement companies require at least $7,500 in unsecured debt, though they would prefer you to have $10,000 to $20,000.
-Having a larger balance can give them more leverage during negotiations plus it means they can charge a higher fee.
+Having a larger balance gives them more leverage during negotiations, plus it means they can charge a higher fee.

-For bankruptcy, experts say it’s only worth it if you owe at least $10,000 due to the costs.
-To file for Chapter 7, you must prove that you do not earn enough to repay dues and that your income is less than the median income of your state.
-To file for Chapter 13, you must owe less $2,750,000 in total and be current on all tax filings.
-You cannot file for bankruptcy if you did so recently.
+Experts say bankruptcy is only worth it if you owe at least $10,000 due to the costs.
+To file for Chapter 7, you must prove that you do not earn enough to repay debts and that your income is less than the median income of your state.
+To file for Chapter 13, you must owe less than $2,750,000 in total and be current on all tax filings.
+You cannot file for bankruptcy if you have done so recently.

 There is no required amount for credit counseling or a DMP.
 However, for a DMP to work, you must have a steady enough income to make consistent monthly payments.
 You will also need to owe a large enough amount for it to be impossible to fix with better budgeting.

 Consolidation qualifications depend on your credit score.
-To secure a low-interest personal loan or balance transfer card, you will have to have good to excellent credit.
+To secure a low-interest personal loan or balance transfer card, you must have good to excellent credit.
 You also must have sufficient income to repay the new loan or pay off the card balance.

 Impact on your credit score